 Packaged and convenience foods often have higher levels of fats, salt and sugar and contain many obscure ingredients that wouldn’t be found in the kitchen cupboard.
 They may prove to be convenient but they should not form part of your everyday eating as there are many healthy nutritious foods that are very quick and simple to prepare.

 Whole foods: These are foods as close as possible to their natural state with the minimum added or taken away.
 Choosing these foods means they are likely to have a higher nutrient and fibre content without the chemical additives that processing can include.

 With a little planning and organisation healthy eating needn’t be a chore.

-To be the first to know join my FREE faacebook group here.
+To be the first to know about my nutrition programmes, join my FREE facebook group here.